alexgossalexgoss/Summer2024_RPI/README.md

 ## What should I NOT submit to Perforce?
 any other folder or asset not in your own folder.

+# Importing and Adding your Object in Unreal Engine 5.4

 ### Keep your folders organized using:
 - ***Static_Meshes***